THeK3nger/yoshix/README.md

 ### Private Generators

-Sometimes we may want to use generators but we do not want to put themin the egg.
+Sometimes we may want to use generators but we do not want to put them in the egg.
 We call this **private generators**.
 To use a private generator we can simply use the private flag in the generator setup.

 ```python
 self.assign_generators("Private Data", range(1,10), private=True)